BCDevOps/platform-services/monitoring/sysdig/docs/sysdigteam_user_guide.md

 - Input the webhook URL generated from RocketChat and configure the notification channel
 ![](assets/sysdigteams_nc_webhook_config.png)

-- Select Save and either navigate to the `Alerts` section on the left hand navigation bar, or start adding custom alerts to any of your configured dasboards.
+- Select Save and either navigate to the `Alerts` section on the left hand navigation bar, or start adding custom alerts to any of your configured dashboards.
 ![](assets/sysdigteams_add_alert_to_panel.png)
 ![](assets/sysdigteams_sample_alert.png)